 Students are taught in sets according to ability in Mathematics, Modern Languages (where possible) and Science at Key Stage 4, but otherwise they are taught in mixed ability groups.
 All students’ progress is closely monitored.
 The school has a dedicated team of Learning Support Assistants led by an experienced SENDCo.
 Throughout the year staff offer a wide range of enrichment classes, revision classes and extra-curricular opportunities.

-For further information on the school curriculum, please contact Mr Jones, Deputy Headteacher.
+For further information on the school curriculum, please contact Mr Cahill, Deputy Headteacher.